iknowjason/GHOSTSPlayground/README.md

 | code/files/ghosts/npc-ext.sh.tpl |   a script to run api commands remotely.  | code/output/ghosts/npc-ext.sh |
 | code/s3-ghosts.tf | Uploads some of the ghosts linux files to s3 bucket |   |

+**Playing with GHOSTS:**
+* After the Linux system boots, navigate to the GHOSTS APIServer and Grafana server endpoints by looking at ```terraform output```.
+* Wait for the Windows client to do a Domain Join, and then start up the ghosts.exe using an Administrator cmd.exe
+* Monitor the Grafana custom dashboard for timeline events
+* Login to Kibana using terraform outputs and monitor events
+* Run the npc.sh or external script to synch NPCs with machine current username

 **Troubleshooting GHOSTS Linux Server:**

 SSH into the GHOSTS server by looking in ```terraform output``` for this line: